5 Best WordPress Image Optimization Plugins Compared [2022]

 If you enable lossy minification, you’ll get the smallest file sizes possible and, in turn, the fastest website loading times possible.
 By default, ImageOptim preserves image quality to avoid reducing the quality of your images.
 But, if you’re willing to make a small sacrifice, the option is always there.
 ImageOptim’s lossy compression also works for GIF and PNG images (not only JPEGs).

-We choose to make this small sacrifice of image quality to make sure we don’t keep website visitors waiting (you’re welcome)…
+We choose to make this small sacrifice of image quality to ensure we don’t keep website visitors waiting (you’re welcome).

 We hope we’ve made it easier for you to choose your go-to WordPress image optimization plugin and save your website visitors from a slow-loading website!